oopsmails/skeleton/README.md

  2018-10-04 09:10:34.708  INFO 13060 --- [io-18080-exec-1] c.o.s.s.controller.EmployeeController    : ========Testing @ConfigurationProperties, propsObj.getHost() = SHA1

+## caching: hazelcast

+SpringEmployeeServiceApplication: @EnableCaching
+HazelcastConfig
+Employee: implements Serializable

 ## javatest

 Spring boot with useful tests/unittests

+## Postman:

+##### Sending post as get?!

+- With @PostMapping("/")
+I needed to add a / to the end of my URL so it wouldn't redirect.
+A 301 redirect will cause a loss of POST data.
+So when I requested http://localhost/apiDev it would 301 to http://localhost/apiDev/ and lose all the POST data.

+- With @PostMapping(""), same.
+Postman need to (till 20181015) add trailing "/" to disable the redirect by server.